medusajs/medusa-eats/README.md

 ### Place an order and handle a delivery

-> To go through the entire delivery workflow in realtim, you'll need to log into both a restaurant and a driver account.
+> To go through the entire delivery workflow in realtime, you'll need to log into both a restaurant and a driver account.
 To do so, use an icognito window or second browser.

 1. Go to the storefront at http://localhost:3000/.
 2. Select a restaurant from the list.